SchwarzIT/spectral-intellij-plugin/README.md

 Automatic linting of your OpenApi specifications and highlighting in your editor

-### Customizable Ruleset
+### Configurable Ruleset

 Specify your own [ruleset](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) in the plugins settings, under Preferences -> Tools -> Spectral -> Ruleset.

 There you can specify a file on your local machine or just paste the URL of a ruleset available on the internet e.g.: [Schwarz IT API linting rules](https://github.com/SchwarzIT/api-linter-rules).

 Examples:

-- Link to a hosted ruleset: https://raw.githubusercontent.com/SchwarzIT/api-linter-rules/main/spectral-api.yml
+- Link to a hosted ruleset: `https://raw.githubusercontent.com/SchwarzIT/api-linter-rules/main/spectral-api.yml`
-- Local ruleset inside the project: ".spectral.json"
+- Local ruleset relative to Project base-path: `.spectral.json`

-### Customizable file matching
+- Fully-qualified path: `/Users/mick/.spectral.yaml`

+### Configurable Included path patterns

 Select the files that will be linted.
-By default, every file called "openapi.json" or "openapi.yml" will be linted by the plugin when it's opened.
+By default, every file called "openapi.json", "openapi.yml" or "openapi.yaml" within the Project root will be matched for linting by the plugin when it's opened.

-You can adjust this in the settings under Preferences -> Tools -> Spectral -> Included files.
-All paths are relative to the projects working directory.
+You can adjust this in the settings under Preferences -> Tools -> Spectral -> Included path patterns.
+All paths are relative to the project's root directory unless absolute.

 Examples:

-- openapi.json: Matches the file called "openapi.json" inside the root directory of the project
+- `openapi.json`: Matches the file called "openapi.json" inside the root directory of the project
-- components/**.json: Matches all files inside the directory "components" that end with ".json"
+- `components/**.yaml`: Matches all files inside the subdirectory "components" that end with ".json"
+- `/Users/mick/code/**/openapi*.yaml`: Matches all YAML files within the absolute path "/Users/mick/code" that start with "openapi"

+**Note:** Each file must also be recognised by the IDE as a JSON or YAML file - that is with a suitable File Type association.
+If it is detected as a plain text (or any other type) it will be ignored.

 <!-- Plugin description end -->